Ex-FSU star testifies in 'stand your ground' hearing

 Prosecutors argue that the charges are justified because Rudolph fired the shots while the vehicle was driving away.

-A star wide receiver at Cardinal Newman High School, Rudolph went on to play at Florida State.
-He hauled in 153 catches for 2,311 yards and 18 touchdowns in three seasons with the Seminoles from 2014-16.
+A star wide receiver at Cardinal Newman High School, Rudolph went on to become a standout for the Seminoles, gaining 2,311 yards and 18 touchdowns in three seasons at Florida State from 2014-16.

 The West Palm Beach native left school early to declare for the NFL Draft.
 Although he wasn't drafted, Rudolph signed with the New York Giants in 2017 and spent two seasons with the team.